Disc Golf Resort

 Some of their efforts can only be achieved with significant funding and all donations are tax deductible.

 Let’s be real… It takes a dedicated team of individuals to make Disc Golf Resort “work.”
-This includes everyone from retail staff, mechanics, course marshals, cart assistants, landscapers, and more.
+This includes everyone from retail and guest services staff, course ambassadors, landscapers, and more.
 We couldn’t have done this without the support of all of our staff along the way, no matter the job at hand.
 In it’s short life up to now, Disc Golf Resort has positioned itself as one of the top rated disc golf experiences in the world and it couldn’t have been done without the assistance of everyone who has helped along the way.
-Following are some of the key people who are focused on making Disc Golf Resort live up to it’s grand potential.
+Following are the people who are focused on making Disc Golf Resort live up to it’s grand potential.

 Keith's fanaticism for disc golf began in the late 80's/early 90's and developed into a range of disc golf related business and volunteer pursuits.
 He is a founder & CEO.
 He's designed logos and disc graphics, course layouts, disc golf bags, course components, and retail shop display elements.
 He's a fundraiser, a concept developer, and a relationship builder.
 He's an educator.
 Above all, Keith is a proud father.
 He is the visionary behind DGR.
 He opened Chainbangers disc golf shop, ran tournaments and clinics, helped install, improve, save, and maintain courses, and much more to grow the sport around the Seattle, WA area.
 Keith is currently focused on opening the Blue Course and the restaurant at Kayak Point.